Bachmann1234/chatbotCli/README.md

 You can also set `CHATBOT_LOGS` this is where chat logs will save.

-The program will will be a conversation between you and chatgbt.
+The program will will be a conversation between you and chatgpt.
 You can customize the prompt by passing in the -prompt flag

 ```bash
 chatbotCli -prompt "You are the coolest bot in the world"